 In this post we will talk about a couple easy yet very handy little circuits in the form of frequency meter and capacitance meter using the ubiquitous IC 555.

-Capacitors are one of the major electronic components which come under the passive component family.
+Capacitors are one of the main electronic components which come under the passive component family.

-These are extensively used in lectronic circuits and virtually no circuit can be built without involving these important parts.
+These are extensively used in electronic circuits and virtually no circuit can be built without involving these important parts.

-The basic function of a capacitor is to block DC and pass AC or in simple words any voltage which is pulsating in nature will be allowed to pass through a capacitor and any voltage that’s not polarized or direct will be blocked by a capacitor by the process of charging.
+The basic function of a capacitor is to block DC and pass AC or in simple words any voltage which is pulsating in nature will be allowed to pass through a capacitor and any voltage that’s not polarized or in the form of a DC will be blocked by a capacitor through the process of charging.

 However unlike resistors, capacitors are difficult to measure through ordinary methods.